-- 3.1 The IDP Programmes of JNTUH-CEH are of Semester Pattern, with 10 Semesters constituting 5 Academic Years, each Academic Year having TWO Semesters (First/Odd and Second/Even Semesters).
-Each Semester shall be of 22 Weeks duration (inclusive of Examinations), with a minimum of 90 Instructional Days per Semester. - 3.2 UGC/ AICTE specified Definitions/ Descriptions are adopted appropriately for various terms and abbreviations used in these Academic Regulations, which are as listed below.
+- 3.1 The B.Tech.
+Programmes of JNTUH-CEH are of Semester Pattern, with 8 Semesters constituting 4 Academic Years, each Academic Year having TWO Semesters (First/Odd and Second/Even Semesters).
+Each Semester shall be of 22 Weeks duration (inclusive of Examinations), with a minimum of 90 Instructional Days per Semester. - 3.2 UGC/ AICTE specified Definitions/ Descriptions are adopted appropriately for various terms and abbreviations used in these Academic Regulations/ Norms, which are as listed below.

-3.3 Semester Scheme:
+3.2.1 Semester Scheme:

-Each Semester having - 'Continuous Internal Evaluation (CIE)' and 'Semester End Examination (SEE)'.
-Choice Based Credit System (CBCS) and Credit Based Semester System (CBSS) as denoted by UGC.
+Each UGP is of 4 Academic Years (8 Semesters), with the year being divided into two Semesters of 22 weeks ( $\geq$ 90 working days) each, each Semester having - 'Continuous Internal Evaluation (CIE)' and 'Semester End Examination (SEE)'.
+Choice Based Credit System (CBCS) and Credit Based Semester System (CBSS) as denoted by UGC, and Curriculum/ Course Structure as suggested by AICTE are followed.

-3.4 Credit Courses:
+3.2.2 Credit Courses:

 All Subjects/ Courses are to be registered by a student in a Semester to earn Credits.
-Credits shall be assigned to each Subject/ Course in a L: T: P: C (Lecture Periods: Tutorial Periods: Practicals Periods : Credits) Structure, based on the following general pattern ..
+Credits shall be assigned to each Subject/ Course in a L: T: P: C (Lecture Periods: Tutorial Periods: Practicals Periods: Credits) Structure, based on the following general pattern ..

-- One Credit for One hour/Week/Semester for Theory/Lecture (L) Courses; and, - One Credit for Two hours/ Week/ Semester for Laboratory/ Practical (P) Courses or Tutorials (T).
-Other etudent activities like NCC NSS NSO Study Tour - Guest Lecture etc. and
+- One Credit for One hour/ Week/ Semester for Theory/ Lecture (L) Courses; and, - One Credit for Two hours/ Week/ Semester for Laboratory/ Practical (P) Courses or Tutorials (T).
 Other student activities like NCC, NSS, NSO, Study Tour, Guest Lecture etc., and identified Mandatory Courses will not carry Credits.

-3.5 Subject/ Course Classification:
+3.2.3 Subject/ Course Classification:

-All Subjects/ Courses offered for the UGP are broadly classified as : (a) Foundation Courses (FnC), (b) Core Courses (CoC), and (c) Elective Courses (EtC).
+All Subjects/ Courses offered for the UGP are broadly classified as: (a) Foundation Courses (FnC), (b) Core Courses (CoC), and (c) Elective Courses (E&C).

-- Foundation Courses (FnC) are further categorized as : (i) HS (Humanities and Social Sciences), (ii) BS (Basic Sciences), and (iii) ES (Engineering Sciences); - Core Courses (CoC) and Elective Courses (EIC) are categorized as PS (Professional Subjects), which are further subdivided as (i) PC (Professional/ Departmental Core) Subjects, (ii) PE (Professional/ Departmental Electives), (iii) OE (Open Electives); and (iv) Project Works (PW); - Minor Courses (1 or 2 Credit Courses, belonging to HS/ BS/ ES/ PC as per relevance); and - Mandatory Courses (MC non-credit oriented).
+- Foundation Courses (FnC) are further categorized as: (i) HS (Humanities and Social Sciences), (ii) BS (Basic Sciences), and (iii) ES (Engineering Sciences); - Core Courses (CoC) and Elective Courses (ElC) are categorized as PS (Professional Subjects), which are further subdivided as (i) PC (Professional/ Departmental Core) Subjects, (ii) PE (Professional/ Departmental Electives), (iii) OE (Open Electives); and (iv) Project Works (PW); - Minor Courses (1 or 2 Credit Courses, belonging to HS/BS/ES/PC as per relevance); and - Mandatory Courses (MC non-credit oriented).

-3.6 Course Nomenclature:
+3.2.4 Course Nomenclature:

-The Curriculum Nomenclature or Course-Structure Grouping for the each of the IDP E&T is as listed below :
+The Curriculum Nomenclature or Course-Structure Grouping for the each of the UGP E&T (B.Tech.
+Degree Programmes), is as listed below (along with AICTE specified % Range of Total Credits)...